SqueezeDet: Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving: Experiments

-\textbf{Model size.} Since model size is not reported on the KITTI leader board, We compare our proposed models with Faster-RCNN based models from~\cite{ShallowNetworks}.
-We plotted the model size and their mean average precision for 3 difficulty levels of the car category in Fig.~\ref{fig:model-size-vs-mAP} and summarized them in Table~\ref{table:AP}.
+\textbf{Model size.} We compare our proposed models with Faster-RCNN based models from~\cite{ShallowNetworks}.
+We plotted the model size and their mean average precision for three difficulty levels of the car category in Fig.~\ref{fig:model-size-vs-mAP} and summarized them in Table~\ref{table:AP}.
 As can be seen in Table~\ref{table:AP}, the SqueezeDet model is 61X smaller than the \textit{Faster R-CNN + VGG16} model, and it is 30X smaller than the \textit{Faster R-CNN + AlexNet} model.
-In fact, almost $80\%$ of the parameters of the VGG16 model are from the fully connected layers.
+Almost $80\%$ of the parameters of the VGG16 model are from the fully connected layers.
 Thus, after we replace the fully connected layers and RPN layer with \textit{ConvDet}, the model size is only $57.4$MB.
 Compared with YOLO~\cite{YOLO} which is comprised of 24 convolutional layers, two fully connected layers with a model size of 753MB, SqueezeDet, without any compression, is 95X smaller.